Lynch Creek (Hyco Creek tributary)

-Lynch Creek is a 7.79 mi long 2nd order tributary to Hyco Creek in Caswell County, North Carolina.
+Lynch Creek is a 7.79 mi long 2nd order tributary to Hyco Creek in Caswell County, North Carolina, United States.

 Course

 Lynch Creek rises about 1.5 miles northwest of Carr, North Carolina in Orange County, and then flows northerly to join Hyco Creek about 1 mile southeast of Hightowers.

 Watershed

 Lynch Creek drains 11.66 sqmi of area, receives about 46.6 in/year of precipitation, has a topographic wetness index of 363.27, and is about 54% forested.